gunj007/RNA-Seq/README.md

 ####  3.2 Scripts:
   - QC Script:
->This script performs _fastqc-multiqc-fastp_ for multiple files.
-Just provide input folder containing '.fast.gz', it will create a folder name `qcreports/` inside it and `fastp/` for trimmed reads
+>This script performs _fastqc-multiqc-fastp-fastqc-multiqc_ for multiple files.
+Just provide input folder containing '.fast.gz', it will create a folder name `qcreports/` and it will create `qcreportstrim/` inside `fastp/` for trimmed reads

 ```batchfile
 bash scripts/qc.sh ~/rawfastq